memoio/memo-go-contracts-v2/contracts-sol/contracts-v2/design.md

 + 100 control (interact control) can upgrade
 + 101 getter

-kmanage has no contract type, get it by role.getKManage()
+kmanage (keeper profit data) has no contract type, get it by role.getKManage()

 ## base contracts